-Here’s what you’ll find in our kitchen (and our recipes): all-local vegetables, fruits and dairy; a rainbow of grains and legumes; spices and vinegars from across the world; lots and lots of California olive oil, coconut oil, organic grapeseed oil and organic butter; wild seafood; and occasionally a bit of sustainably raised meat.
+Here’s what you’ll find in our kitchen (and our recipes): all-local vegetables, fruits and dairy; a rainbow of grains and legumes; spices and vinegars from across the world; lots and lots of California olive oil, coconut oil, organic grapeseed oil and organic local butter; wild Pacific seafood; and occasionally a bit of sustainably raised meat.

 What you won’t find in our kitchen (or any of our recipes): refined sugars, processed foods, or products of industrial agriculture/aquaculture.

 Our goal, on the plate, is simply this: to use beautiful local produce and the best possible products to create food that is colorful, fresh, exciting and nourishing — food that makes you feel good!